Welcome to today's edition of the Rush 24-7 podcast.

 Trade.

-Somewhere on Wall Street companies, Goldman Sachs, whoever, I don't know, will be in charge of trading carbon credits.
+Somewhere on Wall Street, companies, Goldman Sachs, whoever, I don't know, will be in charge of trading carbon credits.

-And as you know, the traders make out, regardless how the trade goes, as the intermediary, they're the broker.
+And as you know, the traders make out, regardless of how the trade goes, as the intermediary, they're the broker.

 And so here you have Mike Castle, the hell with ideology, the hell with principle, the hell with what the future of the country is.

-No, it it's it it follow the money trail.
+No, follow the money trail.

 He may not even care what the impact of cap and trade is on his constituents.